Resources

 File Sharing for Construction: Why It's Broken

 Construction teams receive survey data via Dropbox and SharePoint but can't open LAS or GeoTIFF files.
-Why generic tools fail — and what works.
+Why generic tools fail spatial data — and what works.

 April 12, 2026